Shamsuddin H. Rahimtoola

-Shamsuddin Rahimtoola (3 October 1936 – 26 October 2016) was a Physician based out of Karachi whose area of study included Tropical Medicine and Infectious Diseases.
-Rahimtoola remained the 10th Principal of Dow Medical College Karachi in 1984.
+Shamsuddin Rahimtoola (3 October 1936 – 26 October 2016) was a physician based in Karachi, Pakistan, whose area of study included Tropical Medicine and infectious diseases.
+Rahimtoola served as the 10th Principal of Dow Medical College Karachi in 1984.
 He was also Medical Superintendent of the Civil Hospital in Karachi.
 The Dow University encompasses the Professor Shamsuddin Rahimtoola Digital Library named in his honor.

 Early life and education

 Shamsuddin Rahimtoola was born on 3 October 1936 in Poona.
 He initially attended school at St. Xavier's in Bombay, a city of which his father was mayor.
 Following partition of the sub-continent in 1947, his family moved to Pakistan and he continued at B. V. S. Parsi High School in Karachi.

 Following matriculation in 1951, Rahimtoola proceeded to D. J. Sindh Government Science College and was awarded a B.Sc. in Zoology in 1956.
 He received an M.B;B.S from Dow Medical College in Karachi in 1962 and worked as House officer for two years before proceeding to the United Kingdom for further education.
 In 1965 he completed the D.T.M.H from the University of Edinburgh with a Greig Medal.
 He was joint medal holder with Anne.
 F. Capey.
 This prize was specific to the Tropical Medicine department at the University of Edinburgh.
 In the following year [1966] he completed the M.R.C.P (Edinburgh).